Wedoourbest Child Protection Policy

 Wedoourbest, an organization, organized under the laws of Denmark, who will hereinafter be referred to as “WDOB” having a primary address at the following Hovedgaden 55A, 2970 Hoershom, Denmark and email address of the following: contact, an organization, incorporated under the laws of Denmark.

-All employees office, field, management, and volunteers must follow this CPP.
+All office employees, field workers, management, and volunteers must follow this CPP.
 It is one of the areas where we have zero tolerance.
 The final decision for an eventual termination/eviction is the responsibility of the COO.
 We reserve the right to sue the person.

 Statement of commitment